laibanawaz248/CareerGo/README.md

 npm install -g vercel
 vercel dev

-This starts a local server (usually at http://localhost:3000) where both the static frontend and the /api/ai serverless function work exactly as they will in production.
+This starts a local server where both the static frontend and the /api/ai serverless function work exactly as they will in production.

 **Step 4: Pushing to GitHub**